iamduanetaylor/My-First-Website/README.md

-# My First Website Built with Code
+# My First Website Built with HTML Code
 Welcome to the repository of my very first website!
 This project marks a significant milestone in my journey as a web developer.

 Overview